Citations for Outstanding Contributions to Student Learning

 Dates for 2016 are:

-- 11 April 2016 OLT Citation submissions submitted to awards&grants.LTC@acu.edu.au
+- 4 April 2017 AAUT Citations submissions submitted to awards&grants.LTC@acu.edu.au

-- 5 May 2016 Completed nominations close at OLT
+- 10 May 2017 Completed nominations close at AAUT

-The Learning and Teaching Centre provides workshops and information about OLT Citations; for enquiries contact awards&grants.LTC@acu.edu.au.
+The Learning and Teaching Centre provides workshops and information about AAUT Citations; for enquiries contact awards&grants.LTC@acu.edu.au .
 Additional resources to help you prepare a teaching award or citation are available from the Resources for teaching award and citation applications